wusinyee/SYW-Portfolio-v2023/Customer Segmentation Analysis with SQL.md

 The following deliverables are expected by the end of this project:
 * Self-generated CSV file with sample customer data
 * Customer data schema (SQL)
-* SQL queries for customer segmentation and analysis
+* SQL queries for customer segmentation analysis
 * Extracted insights from the analysis

 ### Timeline and Budget